RanuS/ExData_Plotting1/README.md

  Rcurl package
 Just download the files into your home directory and run the R files.

-Note these codes assumes that the zip file is named hpc.zip so make sure you have renamed it if you have downoaded the dataset.
+Note these codes assumes that the zip file is named power.zip so make sure you have renamed it if you have downoaded the dataset.

 ## Making Plots